-.
-We used measurements of our research vessel (12.03 m) collected throughout the field season at various altitudes (27 – 120 m) to quantify the uncertainty in morphometric measurements and correct altitude estimates.
+To quantify the uncertainty in morphometric measurements and correct barometric altitudes of our AUV system, we used measurements of our research vessel (12.03 m) collected throughout the field season at various altitudes (27 – 120 m).
 We quantified percent measurement error using a modified version of the equation of Bierlich et al. (2021):